 The release of the app on 25th June 2020 allows for data to be analysed based on the infrastructure of the app-based proximity tracing.
 For this purpose, the FSO has published the number of active SwissCovid apps on a daily basis since 26th June 2020.
 This figure provides information on how the SwissCovid app is used by the population on a daily basis.
 From 23rd July 2020 onwards, the number of active SwissCovid apps is calculated using a new procedure.
 In addition, the number of downloads of the SwissCovid app and the number of covid codes entered by app users is also published.

-The Federal Office of Information Technology, Systems and Telecommunication (FOITT) transmits the number of active SwissCovid apps to the FSO on a daily basis.
-The FSO informs the public about this based on graphs and in future will make the underlying data available.
+The Federal Office of Information Technology, Systems and Telecommunication (FOITT) provides the FSO with daily figures on the number of downloaded and active SwissCovid apps.
+In addition, the number of ‘covid codes’ entered by app users who have tested positive every day is also provided.
+The FSO informs the public about this using texts and graphs and makes the relevant data available for download.

 Data source and data flow

 The number of SwissCovid apps downloaded to date is reported to the FOITT by Apple and Google with a time delay of one to three days.

 Until 22nd July 2020, the calculation of the number of active SwissCovid apps was based on the app’s automatic contact with the proximity tracing system to update configuration data.
 This automatic contact takes place several times a day, enabling the number of active apps per day to be calculated.
 This number largely corresponds with the number of users of the app but may be lower for technical reasons.
 This is the case, for example, if apps are not permanently active or when mobile phones are switched off or are not connected to a network.

 Since 23rd July 2020, the calculated number of active SwissCovid apps is based on active apps making a dummy request to the proximity tracing system statistically once every five days.